Canoe on Lake

 Keeping our Blue Spaces Beautiful

-Worcester is home to over 20 lakes and ponds that support a variety of recreational activities, including bird watching, walking, swimming, fishing and boating.
-The City recognizes these "blue spaces" as valuable resources and strives to maintain the quality of these waters for recreational use and the promotion of economic development.
+Worcester is home to over 20 lakes and ponds that support a variety of recreational activities, including swimming, fishing, boating, bird watching, walking, and more.
+The City recognizes these "blue spaces" as valuable resources and strives to maintain the quality of these waters for recreational use, environmental quality, and the promotion of economic development.

-To that end, the City runs the Lakes & Ponds Program, which keeps our watersheds healthy with full-time monitoring, managing, and extensive outreach and engagement.
+To that end, the City runs the Lakes and Ponds Program, which keeps our watersheds healthy with full-time monitoring, management, and extensive outreach and engagement.

 Monitoring